-Perform an operation (execute a block of statements) against each of a set of input objects. '%' is an alias for the ForEach-Object.
+Perform an operation (execute a block of statements) against each item in a collection of input objects, typically passed through the pipeline.

 Syntax